zaiisao/Documentation/en/Interactive Broadcast/product_live.md

 title: Agora Interactive Broadcast Overview
 description:
 platform: All Platforms
-updatedAt: Wed Nov 14 2018 19:45:57 GMT+0000 (UTC)
+updatedAt: Wed Nov 14 2018 19:46:01 GMT+0000 (UTC)
 ---
 # Agora Interactive Broadcast Overview
 The Agora Native SDK for Interactive Broadcast enables one-to-many and many-to-many audio or video live streaming.
-Distinguished from the traditional CDN live broadcast which only allows one-way communication from hosts to audience, our SDK empowers audience to interact with hosts through ["hosting-in"](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#hosting-in), just like a viewer jumps on to the stage in the middle of a play and starts to perform.
-The Agora Native SDK for Interactive Broadcast is applicable to scenarios that encourage active engagement, such as game-playing, online classes for students in small groups, and the Q&A session during the E-commerce live streaming.
+Different from the traditional CDN live broadcast, which only allows one-way communication from the hosts to the audience, the Agora SDK for Interactive Broadcast empowers the audience to interact with the hosts through [hosting-in](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#hosting-in), like a viewer jumping onto the stage in the middle of a play to perform.
+The Agora Native SDK for Interactive Broadcast is applicable to scenarios that encourage active engagement, such as game-playing, online classes for students in small groups, and Q&A sessions during E-commerce live streaming.
 You can also use this SDK for one-to-one video calls that require high image quality.

 ## Functions and Scenarios